jhajek/Linux-text-book-part-2/Linux-Technology-and-Philosophy-Part-II.md

 ## Table of Contents

+0. Introduction and Notes
+ * Objectives of this book/project
+ * Who should read it?
+ * Who are we?
+ * How this book/project works
+ * Acknowledgements

 1. Measure and Troubleshoot Resource Usage
   *  Description: Candidates should be able to measure hardware resource and network bandwidth, identify and troubleshoot resource problems.
   *  Measure CPU usage